nathtiekk/tp/docs/DeveloperGuide.md

     1. Prerequisites: There exists a person in the list whose policy number does not match what is being tested and the rd/RENEWAL_DATE must be later than the current date e.g. 20-04-2025.

     1. Test case: `renew pol/969696 r/06-11-2025`<br>
        Expected: No person policy renewal date updated.
-No policy was found, and details are displayed in the status message
+No policy was found, details are displayed in the status message and command entered stays in the command box.

 ### Viewing upcoming policy renewals